 - Mandatory daily COVID screening for all families receiving any in-person services (center or home-based)

 - Mandatory daily COVID screening for all staff providing any in-person services or coming into the Centre

 - Prohibition on any in-person service delivery if a staff or family member does not pass the COVID screener

 - Mandatory masking when at the Centre or in a home-based situation where staff or family members are within 6 feet of each other or within the same room (masking is optional for children and is a family decision)

 - Access to the Centre by appointment only

 - The majority of staff are working from home to limit peer-to-peer and family-to-family exposure

-For in-person visits, Centre staff have been trained on wide range of safety protocols including PPE, physical distancing measures, sanitation procedures, and screening measures.
+Centre staff have been trained on a wide range of safety protocols for in-person visits, including PPE, physical distancing measures, sanitation procedures, and screening measures.
 An orientation is provided for any families that request in-person services before in-person services begin (SLP, OT, or Behavior Consultation & Interventionist Sessions) to ensure everyone understands and agrees to these expectations.

-These rules are subject to change based on direction from the Chief Medical Officer of Health in Alberta, Dr. Hinshaw.
-Your patience and understanding is deeply appreciated.
+These rules are subject to change based on direction from the Chief Medical Officer of Health in Alberta.
+Your patience and understanding are deeply appreciated.